4ureliek/TEanalysis/Utils/README.md

-       without (no_boot) or with (boot) shuffling (on same chromosome) A random transcript per gene is selected: use -m to do several repetitions of no_boot For each bootstrap (-n) with shuffling features in -s, transcripts are randomly selected as well Note that one exon may have several types of overlaps (e.g. \"SPL\" and \"exonized\"), but each exon is counted only one time for each category.
+       without (no_boot) or with (boot) shuffling (on same chromosome) A random transcript per gene is selected: use -m to do several repetitions of no_boot For each bootstrap (-n) with shuffling features in -s, transcripts are randomly selected as well Note that one exon may have several types of overlaps (e.g. "SPL" and "exonized"), but each exon is counted only one time for each category.
        Note that because TEs are often fragmented + there are inversions, the counts for the exonized TEs is likely inflated;
-       this could be corrected a tad, but is not for now.
-Not the major category that is looked at anyway.
-       However, this also means that when TEs are shuffled, there are more fragments than TEs; some should be moved non independently, or the input file should be corrected when possible to limit that issue Output files columns are as follow:
+       this also means that when TEs are shuffled, there are more fragments than TEs.
+Some should be moved non independently, or the input file should be corrected when possible to limit that issue [not implemented in this script for now]
-       transcript_type\tboot_and/or_round_value\toverlap_category\tnb_uniq_exons_in_this_category\ttotal_nb_exons_loaded\tunhit_exons_in_this_category
+    Output files columns of the .boot and .no_boot outputs are as follow: transcript_type\tround\toverlap_category\tuniq_exons_in_this_category\ttotal_exons_loaded\texons_unhit_in_this_category\ttotal_exons_hit_all_categories
-    Output files can be processed in R (use -print to get an example of command lines with the STDERR) This script will also provide pvalues of observed versus expected (permutation test); best pvalues would require 1000 bootstraps
+       these can also be processed in R (use -t to get an example of command lines); but since v3 stats are done in the script (See below)
+    Two-tailed permutation test is done on the values (rank of the observed hits into the list of expected ones) and the results are in a .stats.txt file (and details in a .stats.details.txt file).
+       -n 1000 is best but takes time, it is advised to look at -n 10 first (it affects the pvalues but not much the numbers)

 	MANDATORY ARGUMENTS:
     -p,--prot     => (STRING) protein coding gff3 file